krisxoofoo/YouTubeWall/README.md

 ### CONFIGURATION
 You can change the look and feel of the YouTubeWall in many ways.
-Create a config.ini in the same directory as YouTubeWall and check out the available Config Tags here: http://labs.xoofoo.org
+Create a config.ini in the same directory as YouTubeWall

 ### EMBEDDING
 If you want to include the script (index.php) in a custom PHP file set Config Tag [Embedded Script'] to "on" and use $set['script name'] in your script to define the path to the YouTubeWall script.
 You can optional define a root path for config file and default images dir with $set['script dir'].